SamWhitehill/Student-Intervention-Project/README.md

 ## This project is part of Udacity's Nanodegree program in Machine Learning.
-### The dataset is in the student-data.csv file in this repository.
+###The dataset is in the student-data.csv file in this repository.
+###The project code and results are located in the student_intervention.ipynb file.

 # Project 2: Supervised Learning
 ## Building a Student Intervention System